 By 1983 she had come to the attention of then up and coming musician Prince via long time friend Lisa Coleman, keyboard player in his backing band The Revolution.

-Blown away by Susannah’s impromptu version of Aretha’s ‘Until You Come Back To Me’ Prince became enamoured with her voice and asked her to sing on the debut album from Apollonia 6 before enlisting her as co-lead vocalist for a new group called The Family, who would score a US Top 10 R&B hit with ‘Screams Of Passion’.
+Blown away by Susannah’s impromptu version of Aretha’s ‘Until You Come Back To Me’ Prince became enamored with her voice and asked her to sing on the debut album from Apollonia 6 before enlisting her as co-lead vocalist for a new group called The Family, who would score a US Top 10 R&B hit with ‘Screams Of Passion’.
 After the dissolution of The Family Susannah joined twin sister Wendy as a member of the newly expanded Prince & The Revolution and contributed to numerous successful albums including ‘Around The World In A Day’ (which also featured her late brother Jonathan), ‘Parade’, ‘Sign O The Times’, and ‘The Black

 Album’.
 ‘Sign O The Times’ quirky ‘Starfish & Coffee’ gave the public the first glimpse of Melvoin’s immense songwriting talents.
 After leaving the “Prince camp” publisher/producer Dick Rudolph (Minnie Ripperton, Teena Marie) signed Susannah to development deal but sadly a solo album was never released.